claudiu-tomescu/maui-slalom-workshop/README.md

 In this workshop we'll be using the New Yor Times' Top Stories API.
+Make sure you get your own API key and replace the one in the repository.
 For more info please refer to: [Top Stories | Dev Portal (nytimes.com)](https://developer.nytimes.com/docs/top-stories-product/1/overview)